 Pre-approved courses offered in the Department of Political Science as Electives:

 Each of the courses listed below contains a component focused on identity.
 Graduate students can select 2 courses as electives from this list with the agreement of their advisor.
-The courses should constitute a specialization in one of the modal fields 1) Theories and Concepts of Identity, 2) Migration and Citizenship, 3) Ethnic & Identity Conflict, 4) Ethnic/Racial Politics (Comparative and American Politics), 5) Intersectionality (Gender, Sexuality, Race, Class, Religion).
+The courses should constitute a specialization in one of the areas of specialization as listed above.

 PS 237 Social Movements/Collective Action (Ahuja)